IMYin/quantiacs-python-doc/docs/source/reference.rst

 **Args**:

-*tsName* (str): Specifies the trading system to be backtested *plotEquity* (bool, optional): Show the equity curve plot after the evaluation *reloadData* (bool,optional): Force reload of market data.
+*tsName* (str): Specifies the trading system to be backtested

+*plotEquity* (bool, optional): Show the equity curve plot after the evaluation

+*reloadData* (bool,optional): Force reload of market data

 *state* (dict, optional): State information to resume computation of an existing backtest (for live evaluation on Quantiacs servers).
-State needs to be of the same form as ret.
+State needs to be of the same form as ret

 **Returns**:

 a dict mapping keys to the relevant backesting information: *trading system name, system equity, trading dates, market exposure, market equity, the errorlog, the run time, the system’s statistics, and the evaluation date*.

 **keys and description**:

-*‘tsName’* (str): Name of the trading system, same as tsName *‘fundDate’* (int): All dates of the backtest in the format YYYYMMDD *‘fundEquity’* (float): Equity curve for the fund (collection of all markets) ‘returns’ (float): Marketwise returns of trading system
+*‘tsName’* (str): Name of the trading system, same as tsName

+*‘fundDate’* (int): All dates of the backtest in the format YYYYMMDD

+*‘fundEquity’* (float): Equity curve for the fund (collection of all markets) ‘returns’ (float): Marketwise returns of trading system

-*‘marketEquity’* (float): Equity curves for each market in the fund *‘marketExposure’* (float): Collection of the returns p of the trading system function.
+*‘marketEquity’* (float): Equity curves for each market in the fund

+*‘marketExposure’* (float): Collection of the returns p of the trading system function.
 Equivalent to the percent expsoure of each market in the fund.
 Normalized between -1 and 1 ‘settings’ (dict): The settings of the trading system as defined in file tsName

-*‘errorLog’* (list): list of strings with error messages *‘runtime’* (float): Runtime of the evaluation in seconds *‘stats’* (dict): Performance numbers of the backtest ‘evalDate’ (datetime): Last market data present in the backtest
+*‘errorLog’* (list): list of strings with error messages

+*‘runtime’* (float): Runtime of the evaluation in seconds

+*‘stats’* (dict): Performance numbers of the backtest ‘evalDate’ (datetime): Last market data present in the backtest

 stats